Dataset Preparation

 Preparing encrypted dataset package

-Once all the input files have been generated, gdi-dataset-tool can be run to generate a dataset package that can be registered in the GDI to make it visible and findable in the User Portal.
+Once all the input files have been generated, gdi-dataset-tool can be run to generate a dataset package (Diagram 1) that can be submitted to GDI (to make it visible and findable in the User Portal).

 The packaging involves: